Atrioventricular canal defect might be diagnosed in a baby before birth during a pregnancy ultrasound or special heart imaging.

-- Did you take any medications during pregnancy?
+- Did you take medications during pregnancy?

 Questions to ask your doctor

-- What's the most likely cause of my symptoms or my baby's symptoms?
+- What's the most likely cause of these symptoms?

 - What tests are needed?
 Is there any special preparation for them?

-- What kind of treatment do you recommend?
+- What treatment do you recommend?

 - How can we manage other health problems together with atrioventricular canal defect?